Find elevations with the Tilequery API

 });

-Save your changes and open your developer tools.
+- Save your changes and open your developer tools.
 Refresh the page in your browser and click on the map.
-On click, three items will be printed out to the console:
+On click, three items will print to the console:

 allFeatures